Japanese Interpreters / Japanese Interpreting Services in Japan

 Kyushu is the third largest of Japan’s four major islands.
 It is situated to the south west of Honshu.
 The region is made up of seven prefectures plus the Okinawa prefecture, comprising the Okinawa and Ryukyu islands which are located around 400 miles south of Kyushu in the East China Sea.

 The other seven prefectures are Fukuoka, Kumamoto, Nagasaki, Oita, Saga, Kagoshima and Miyazaki.
 Kyushu has a population of almost 13 million.
 Its major cities include Kitakyushu, Naha (Okinawa) and Sasebo.

 Looking for assistance in another location?

-TJC Global provides specialist interpretation and translation services in a wide variety of locations.
+TJC Global provides specialist interpretation and translation services in various locations.
 Whatever your requirement, we are happy to assist you with professional interpreters or translators.
-If the specific location in which you require interpreting services is not listed, please contact us directly.
+If the specific area you require interpreting services is not listed, please contact us directly.